Thizisfranklin/IDS2024F/QUIZ/Quiz 2 /README.md

 What class of human knowledge algorithms belong to? imperative knowledge

 What is the name of the first digital computer?
+The ENIAC

 Name a computer programming language whose evolution and popularity is tightly coupled with the field of Bioinformatics?> Answer:  :